rasheedmhd/llama/README.md

 # Class Instances

 ```
-// ﻿Calling a class like a function, produces a new instance of itself.
+// Calling a class like a function, produces a new instance of itself.
 var breakfast = Breakfast();
 print breakfast; // "Breakfast instance".
 ```